 14. Strategy for Xcaret Activities

-We recomend saving your Xcaret water activities for the end of the day.
+We recommend saving your Xcaret water activities for the end of the day.
 This allows you to apply biodegradable sunscreen when you arrive at Xcaret and not have to worry about reapplying until after the water activities.

 Plus it’s easier to deal with wet clothes at the end of the day when you are heading home vs. the beginning.